oliverius/logo/docs/part9.md

 logo.js:271 	Current character: 54 - 0
 ```

-So the issue seems to be int he character 54 which is a 0.
+So the issue seems to be in the character 54 which is a 0.
 As it happens this is the last character that I can see in the script, so the problem must be when getting the next character and checking if it is a number.
 If we add a `console.log("check is number");` inside `isNumber()` method we will see that that's the culprit, we entered an infinite loop in `isNumber()`.
 But what could have happened?

 Well, actually the issue is not in `isNumber()`.
 When we reach the last character and later we call `getNextCharacter()` we have only defined when the character is in the defined range but we haven't done anything if we are out of that range.
 When we are in the last character the next one is out of the stream of characters so we don't do anything and effectively the `this.currentCharacter` doesn't change because it was changed inside the `if`.
 Let's show again what we do in `getNextCharacter()`: